aimenux/SpectreConsoleCliDemo/README.md

 # SpectreConsoleCliDemo
 ```
-Exploring ways of using Spectre.Console to build CLI tools
+Exploring ways of using Spectre.Console.Cli to build CLI tools
 ```

-In this repo, i m exploring various ways in order to build a simple cli tool based on [Spectre.Console](https://spectreconsole.net/cli).
+In this repo, i m exploring various ways in order to build a simple cli tool based on [Spectre.Console.Cli](https://spectreconsole.net/cli).
 >
 > :one: basic way : commands metadata (name, description, etc.) are defined outside commands folder.
 >